 There are tangible benefits of Peace Corps service financially, professionally, and personally.
 The following is an overview of Peace Corps benefits.

 Dollars and Sense

 - Student Loans: some are eligible for deferment and some for partial cancellation

-- Readjustment Allowance: receive $7,425 (pre-tax after you complete your 27 months of service)
+- Readjustment Allowance: receive more than $8,000 (pre-tax after you complete your 27 months of service)

 - Travel Costs: expenses for travel to and from your country of service are paid by the Peace Corps

 - Living Allowance: a monthly stipend to cover living and housing expenses

 - Vacation: earn two vacation days per month of service